OMNIALowCode/omnia3/docs/pages/omnia3/Language_translator/omnia3_modeler_languageVariables_introduction.md

 **Examples:**

-In the application's English language dictionary the user needs to input the following values:
+In the application's English language dictionary the developer inputs the following values:

 ![EN_language_examples](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/modeler/language-EN-examples.jpg)

-And does the same with the terms translation on the Portuguese language dictionary:
+And does the same with the translated terms on the Portuguese language dictionary:

 ![PT_language_examples](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/modeler/language-PT-examples.jpg)

-After the Dictionaries have that variable defined and are assigned a value, the platform will output the value instead of the Language Variable:
+After the Dictionaries have that variable defined and are assigned a value, the platform will output the value instead of the Language Variable.

 Language Variable | English | Portuguese
 ---------|------------|--------------|